 Laser eye surgery can have side-effects

 After laser eye surgery, some patients experience discomfort.
 This usually lasts a day or two.
-Other side-effects include dry eyes, halos, ghosting, starbursts and light sensitivity.
+Other common side-effects include dry eyes, halos, ghosting, starbursts and light sensitivity.

 It’s important to remember that side-effects and complications are not the same.
 Over time, patients can expect side-effects to go away.
 In comparison, more treatment may be needed for complications.